Hafeez-Dawar/IVFEngine/README.md

 # IVFEngine
-An interpretable deep learning-based system that uses clinical parameters from IVF treatment cycles to predict live baby birth outcomes using FT-Transformer architecture
+An interpretable deep learning-based tool that uses clinical parameters from IVF treatment cycles to predict live baby birth outcomes using FT-Transformer architecture

 ## Environment Setup